hlaingminnpaing/Learning-Note/SAST/PSALM.md

 ## 6. Improving Detection with Annotations

 Psalm may miss vulnerabilities when custom wrapper functions are used.
 Example — `db_query()` wraps `mysqli_query()`, but Psalm doesn't know it's a sink.
+Why Psalm missed a vulnerability
+The code uses a custom function db_query() that wraps mysqli_query().
+Psalm only knows that mysqli_query() is dangerous — it doesn't know your custom db_query() is also dangerous.
+Fix: Add an annotation (a special comment) above the function to teach Psalm:
 ### Fix — Add annotations:

 ```php